raghavtalwar/Red-Team-Operations/02 - Resource Development (TA0042)/Setting Up Redirectors.md

 ![[Pasted image 20240310173626.png]]
 ### 5. Create Stager

-Create an Empire stager.
-Click on the suitcase icon on the left navigation window to bring up the Stagers dashboard.
-Then click CREATE in the upper right.

 Select multi/launcher in the drop down menu.
 Then provide the following values:

     StarkillerName: interactive-https-pwsh